hernantz/blog/content/mock-yourself-not-your-tests.md

 ## In conclusion

 * Integration tests are one honking great idea, let's do more of those.
-Don't relay exclusively in unit tests, test goals.
+Don't rely exclusively in unit tests, test goals.
 * Use factories to reduce boilerplate of tests setup and asserting a known state before they run.
 * Avoid using mocks as much as you can.
 There's a good chance you'll be testing